mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

 }
 ```

 The `MarketingProductDetailsGetHandler` `Matches` method inspects the current `HttpRequest` and based on its status determines if it is interested in handling it or not.
-In case it is interested it returns `true` and the Composition Engine will invoke the `Handle` method, that could look like similar to:
+In case it is interested it returns `true` and the Composition Engine will invoke the `Handle` method, that could look similar to:

 ```csharp
 class MarketingProductDetailsGetHandler : IHandleRequests